rach7777/monax-may/erisindustries.com_landingpage.md

 #WHAT IS ERIS?

-Eris Industries designs and builds enterprise-grade software which allows developers to create applications that leverage all of the utility of the modern internet, but without servers.
+Eris Industries designs and builds software, utilising enterprise-grade encryption, which allows developers to create applications that leverage all of the utility of the modern internet, but without servers.

 Using **blockchain** [LINK TO GLOSSARY] technology similar to that of Bitcoin protocol and its many imitators and a system of **smart contracts** [LINK TO GLOSSARY], Eris Industries systems allow the creation of web applications that can be safely, securely, and reliably deployed on the public internet at a substantially reduced cost when compared to existing dedicated server or cloud-based solutions.
 Such applications are known as 'distributed applications,' or **Dapps** [LINK TO GLOSSARY].